ykumawat/react-event-system-web-071717/README.md

 <button onClick={this.tickle}>Tickle me!</button>
 ```

 As you can see, we're passing a function _reference_, and not executing the `tickle` function.
-Keep in mind that we also
-need to bind the function to the class instance in order to use it, as we saw in the complete example previously.
-Now,
-when we click the button, we see a message in our console.
+Now, when we click the
+button, we see a message in our console.
 Awesome!
+Going back to the [complete example](#tickler-example), let's take a
+quick look at the other code living there.
+The important bit here is the `constructor()`, where we're binding our
+`tickle()` method.
+Note that this is _not_ required in this example (since we're not accessing the component's `this`).
+Realistically, all methods in a React component class will almost always use `this` in one way or another, so it's a
+good idea to get the binding out of the way, even if you don't explicitly need it yet.

 There are a lot of event handlers we can add to an element, for example `onKeyUp`, `onMouseDown`, `onFocus`, `onSubmit`,
 and many more.
 Check out the [complete list of supported events][supported-events] to see what else you can play around